krishnakalisarkar/Be_Heart_Smart/README.md

 ## Observations on dataset
 The data had values separated by semicolons.
 It was converted into a csv using Microsoft Excel.
 Initial observations were made in Microdoft excel\
-The following are the ranges of each continous feature of the dataset, and the values for each categorical features of the original dataset
+The following are the ranges of each continuous feature of the dataset, and the values for each categorical features of the original dataset
 - Age range:  29 to 65 years.
 - Gender : Categorical binary(1-female, 2-male)
 - Height: 55 - 250 (cm)